 Reporting |

-Report to Health Unit by next business day by phone at 705-474-1400 or toll free 1-800-563-2808, etc. 5229 if Candida auris is confirmed as per Ontario Regulation 135-18, Ontario Regulation 501-24, and amendments under the Health Protection and Promotion Act, R.S.O., c.H.7.
+Report to Health Unit by next business day by phone at 705-474-1400 or toll free 1-800-563-2808, ext.
+5229 if Candida auris is confirmed as per Ontario Regulation 135-18, and amendments under the Health Protection and Promotion Act, R.S.O., c.H.7.
+Note: at this time, only Candida auris infections are reportable. |

 Should one go to childcare, school, or work if they have C. auris? |